floWneffetS/tutorial_dcTMD/README.md

 Index file:
 `3ptb_AMBER99SB_ben.ndx`
 **Important:** the index file needs to include an anchor group from whose center of mass the ligand is pulled away (in this case: the group `[sheet]` containing C-alpha atoms from the central beta-sheet) and the ligand itself (or better, the heavy atoms of the ligand, here group `[ BEN_heavy ]`).
-If you want to create a respective anchor index for your own simulation problem, choose an anchor group that is tighly connected to the remainder of the protein (such as C-alpha atoms in alpha-helices and beta-sheets).
+If you want to create a respective anchor index for your own simulation problem, choose an anchor group that is tightly connected to the remainder of the protein (such as C-alpha atoms in alpha-helices and beta-sheets).
 The vector connecting the centers of mass of anchor and ligand needs to roughly point into the direction of a putative unbinding path.

 ### Carrying out pulling MD simulations